 - Watch your energy levels

 Good nutrition will give you good energy levels.
 A good energy level is the feeling that the energy you wake up with, is enough to meet the demands of your day.
 The process of getting great energy from food begins with eating good food and ends with digesting good food.
 A good first step to improving your natural energy supply, is to improve your digestion.

-Written by Leyla El Moudden, Naturopath and Enzyme Educator for Enzymedica UK
+Written by Leyla El Moudden, Naturopath and Director of Educator for Enzymedica UK